Pylons/pyramid/docs/designdefense.rst

 needn't take advantage of the extensibility features provided by a particular :app:`Pyramid` application in order to affect a modification for a particular set of its deployments.
-You can ignore the application's extensibility plugpoints entirely, and instead use version control branching and merging to manage application deployment modifications instead, as if you were deploying an application written using any other web framework.
+You can ignore the application's extensibility plugpoints entirely, and use version control branching and merging to manage application deployment modifications instead, as if you were deploying an application written using any other web framework.